 Payroll taxes are amounts of pay withheld from an employee’s paycheck during the payroll process, and employers must usually match these amounts.
-Payroll taxes contributed a major part of the U.S. federal budget, particularly for social insurance programs.
+Payroll taxes contribute to a major part of the U.S. federal budget, particularly for social insurance programs.

 Definition and Examples of Payroll Taxes

 Some payroll taxes are also known as “FICA taxes.”
-FICA stands for the “Federal Insurance Contributions Act,” and includes Social Security and Medicare taxes.
-Unemployment insurance is also a payroll tax, but it’s not considered to be a FICA tax.
+FICA stands for the “Federal Insurance Contributions Act” and includes Social Security and Medicare taxes.
+Unemployment insurance is also a payroll tax, but it’s not considered part of FICA taxes.

 - Alternate name: FICA taxes

 Social Security taxes refer to FICA-mandated taxes that pay for old-age, survivors, and disability insurance (OASDI).
 The tax contributed 88% to OASDI in 2019.
 These programs are also funded by income taxes levied on Social Security benefits that are paid out.
 There’s a cap on the Social Security tax.
 You won’t have to pay it on any portion of your wages or salary that exceeds a certain threshold.

 The Social Security tax was levied at just 1% in 1937 when it was first imposed, but it’s increased significantly since then.